mahyarnajibi/SNIPER/README.md

 The default settings can be overwritten by passing the path to a configuration file with the ```--cfg``` flag (See the ```configs``` folder for examples).

-Please note that the evaluation is performed in a multi-image per batch and parallel model forwards setting.
-In case of lower GPU memory, please consider reducing the batch sizes for different scales (by setting ```TEST.BATCH_IMAGES```) or reducing the number of parallel jobs (by setting ```TEST.CONCURRENT_JOBS``` in the config file).
+Please note that the evaluation is performed in a multi-image per batch and parallel model forward setting.
+In case of lower GPU memory, please consider reducing the batch size for different scales (by setting ```TEST.BATCH_IMAGES```) or reducing the number of parallel jobs (by setting ```TEST.CONCURRENT_JOBS``` in the config file).

 *Evaluating a model trained with this repository*